FAQ

 Book a free discovery call!

-Think of this as your postpartum mentor on-call.
+Think of this as your parenthood mentor.
 Whether baby is already here, you have enough in-home support, you’re out of the areas I serve or you’re out of the fourth trimester and/or facing a return to paid work, I’m happy to support you virtually!
 Postpartum lasts longer than the first 12 weeks and it’s natural to want or need support as you continue through your parenting journey.
 We can discuss whatever you’d like: lactation struggles, starting solids, deciding between or navigating a return to paid work or a career pause, or trying to find your identity post-baby (whether this is your first, only, or last baby!) - anything goes!

 Suggested topics include: